 Outputnohup: ignoring input and appending output to ‘nohup.out’

+This file will be placed in your current working directory if writeable, but otherwise it will be placed in your home directory.
 This is to ensure that output is not lost if the terminal window is closed.

 ping job to be destroyed even though the